 Because these are CAM plants (stomata opening at night) I water at early evening, often every day except for thunderstorm days, during very hot weather here in Tucson, which equates to late May until late September, when the high daytime temperatures are often in the 100°F+ (approx. 38°C+) range (often much higher) with night time temperatures dropping into the 75°F (approx. 24°C) range.

-Resting period (on the windowsill): The plants that I grow do not require a winter cold resting period in order to produce flowers the following spring (that is one reason I favor them).
+Resting period: These plants do not require a winter cold resting period in order to produce flowers the following spring (that is one reason I favor them).
 Winter dormancy for them results from the very dry conditions they experience during this time in their habitat.
-Therefor they only receive occasional light watering during this time to maintain general plant health.
+Therefor they only receive occasional light spraying or misting during this time to maintain general plant health.
 I use a common garden plastic spray bottle (approx. 2 quarts/1.75 liters) filled with regular Tucson tap water.
 I add sufficient acid solution (or distilled white vinegar) to attain a pH of approx. 6.0.
 From time to time, and infrequently, I add a little fertilizer in order to provide the plants with some nutrition.